How’s this delicious, traditional German sausage dish looking to you?

 Recipe books contain simple sentences and pictures to help you puzzle them out.

 Walnusskerne hacken.
 (Chop the walnuts.)
 Gemüse waschen.
 (Wash the vegetables.)
-These are not complex sentences, and indeed, most sentences that you find in recipe books won’t be complex either.
+These are not complex sentences—almost more like German phrases, really.

 To make matters even simpler, you’ll find that most recipes, either in cookbooks or online, come with illustrations to make comprehension that much easier.